Email Us Today! contact@umonics.sg

 Introduction and Instructions

-The introduction and instructions section provides an overview of the workbook’s purpose, how to use it, and any special instructions or tips.
+The introduction and instructions section offers an overview of the workbook’s purpose, how to use it, and any special instructions or tips.
 This section may also include a brief explanation of the skills and concepts that preschoolers will be learning.
-Clear and concise instructions can help preschoolers to use the workbook independently, building their confidence and autonomy.
+Clear and concise instructions can help preschoolers use the workbook independently, building their confidence and autonomy.

 Worksheets and Activities